 Back in 1982, I introduced Kefirkraut to the folks of South Australia as a cottage industry.
-The product was labeled Salt Less Sauerkraut.
-This unique culture-product was wholesaled to selected healthfood outlets including speciality Continental deli's.
+The culture food-product was labeled Salt-less Sauerkraut.
+This unique cultured-food was wholesaled to selected healthfood outlets including speciality Continental deli's.
 At the time, this cultured-superfood was way ahead of its time, and quickly gained a lot of popularity among our local community.
 Explained here is the very recipe for this wonderful culture-vegetable product, developed and immensely enjoyed by yours truly. .

 Kefirkraut is similar too, but superior to traditional sauerkraut, I feel, and so do the many individuals who have testified to this.
 The reason being that sauerkraut is traditionally prepared by the fermentation of fresh, shredded cabbage including seed spices, with the addition of 2% to 3% salt.
 In this case, common sauerkraut normally takes between 3 to 6 weeks to culture, because salt heavilly retards the fermentation process.

 On the opposite side of the chopping board however, kefirkraut is cultured with the addition of kefir grains incorporated as a starter-enhancer.
 This permits the culture-process to proceed much more rapidly and efficiently in comparison, and without the use of any salt, or, a small percentage of salt just for taste [or to extend shelf life] may be used, if desired.
 The culture-product can be tailor-cultured to suit personal preference of the Kefirkraut-Master.
 Incorporating kefir grains influences a more rapid fermentation and as a result produces culture-vegetables with optimal nutritional value, for oxidation of nutrients is minimised.
 I would not be surprised if like many kefir recipes, kefirkraut may too produce the powerful antioxidant common to milk kefir, soy kefir and rice milk kefir, as research has shown.
 Previouse scientific research has shown that kefir ferments used on vegetable over time, reduces nitrate and nitrite levels, which is a very good thing.
 My recipe explained here would make an interesting area for further research.